eogtart/NYP-AppSecProject-1/README.md

  >- In the same directory, do `python run.py`.
  >- In a supported browser (Eg. Chrome), enter http://localhost:5000/ in the URL.

+Do note that the application does not work well if the flask mail details are not properly input.